DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ToolbarCustomization/description.md

-Toolbar can include any elements from the DevExtreme Widget library to improve the way users work with the DataGrid.
+Toolbar provides additional control elements.
 To customize the toolbar, implement the onToolbarPreparing option.
+You can add any DevExtreme widget or your own code in this function.

-In this demo, the toolbar has the following elements:
+In this demo, the following elements are added:

-* Group counter
+* HTML element to display the number of data groups

-* Drop-down list to select which field to group by
+* SelectBox to specify a field to group by

 * Button to expand or collapse groups

-* Button to reload DataGrid data
+* Button to reload data

-* Column Chooser button.
+* Column Chooser to display or hide columns.